jdmonin/JSettlers2/doc/Readme.developer.md

 ## Internationalization (I18N)

-An internationalization framework has just been put into place for v2.0.00, and not yet fully used, so you won't see it used in every server and client class.
-Some work in progress is surrounded by marker comments:
+An internationalization framework was put into place for v2.0.00.
+Temporary work in progress is surrounded by marker comments:
 `/*I*/"{0} has won the game with {1} points."/*18N*/`

 When building strings that the user will see, don't use + to build the strings;